Harvard’s president rejected Trump’s demands. Here’s how other university leaders have responded to the White House

 Universities have a responsibility to uphold civil rights laws and stop harassment of Jewish students, the Trump administration wrote Monday regarding the Harvard funding freeze without citing any examples.

-“It is time for elite universities to take the problem seriously and commit to meaningful change if they wish to continue receiving taxpayer support,” the Health and Human Service Department’s Joint Task Force to Combat Anti-Semitism said.
+“It is time for elite universities to take the problem seriously and commit to meaningful change if they wish to continue receiving taxpayer support,” the Health and Human Services Department’s Joint Task Force to Combat Anti-Semitism said.
+President Donald Trump on Tuesday threatened to tax Harvard as a political entity.

 Trump officials also have moved to revoke the visas of more than 525 students, faculty and researchers at over 80 US universities and colleges.
 Some are high-profile cases involving alleged support of terror organizations, while others involve relatively minor offenses, such as years-old misdemeanors.